cleesmith/picamera_motion_socket_flask/README.markdown

 ... should list *.jpg files
 ```

-### again, on some server, start flask web app to view images:
+### again, on some server, start the flask web app:
 ```
 cd picamera_motion_socket_flask/run_on_some_server/images_web_app
 python all_images.py
-... browse to:
-http://localhost:5000/
+... use web browser to view images: http://localhost:5000/
 ```

+## Future enhancements
+* perform image sends from the pi asynchronously
+* or use SCP batch to send images
+* allow deletion of images via web app UI
+* allow different sort order of images via web app UI

 ***